dotnet/runtime/docs/design/libraries/DllImportGenerator/Compatibility.md

 ## Version 1

 The focus of version 1 is to support `NetCoreApp`.
 This implies that anything not needed by `NetCoreApp` is subject to change.
+Only .NET 6+ is supported.

 ### Semantic changes compared to `DllImportAttribute`